 My credit rating is horrible, but the damage is done and there’s nothing I can do about it.

-A bad credit score is considered 0 – 379 for Equifax, 0-720 for Experian or 1-2 for TransUnion.
-If your credit score does look like that, it’s not a total disaster.
+If your credit score doesn't look that great, it's not a total disaster.
 There may be simple things you can do to repair it over time.

 For example, you can check your credit report for genuine mistakes, such as an incorrect address, and then contact the credit reference agency to fix it.
 Or, say you moved out of a house-share and the tenant who stays there misses a water payment bill, you can contact the credit reference agencies and request that a statement what happened is added to your file.
 This can soften the blow of any marks on your record.